-If you would rather not reduce your home to embers, we suggest you steer clear of cords and electrical devices from dollar stores.
+If you would rather not reduce your home to embers, we suggest steering clear of cords and electrical devices from dollar stores.

 That may sound overly dramatic, but dollar stores don’t have a great track record of quality control when it comes to cords and electronics.

 As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty, low-priced, made-in-China power strips, extension cords and surge protectors that were being sold at discount stores.